Consistent order estimation and minimal penalties: Strongly consistent order estimation

 We therefore find that in the setting of location mixtures with a compact parameter set, the minimal penalty is of order $\log\log n$.
 Moreover, the popular BIC penalty

 yields a strongly consistent mixture order estimator in this setting, without a prior upper bound on the order.
-The requisite Assumption A is a very mild one, which highlights the broad applicability of this result.
+The requisite Assumption A is mild, which highlights the broad applicability of this result.
 However, the assumption of a compact parameter space can be quite restrictive in practice.